HirtM/The_CPP_Scheme/README.md

 The different jupyter notebooks iclude:
-- 18_plot_example_fields_whole_period: Here, example, 2d-horizontal fields (e.g. w, theta-v, precip,...) are displayed for all the considered days.
+- 18_plot_example_fields_whole_period.ipynb: Here, example, 2d-horizontal fields (e.g. w, theta-v, precip,...) are displayed for all the considered days.
--
+- 22_CPP_impact_evaluation.ipynb: Different diagnostics computed to evaluate the impact of the CPP scheme
 - 19_Parameter_Sensitivity.ipynb: In this notebook, several CPP parameters are modified and the change of the CPP impact evaluated.
 - CPdetection_summary.ipynb: This notebook illustrates some examples and results of the cold pool detection as well as the mask that is used in the detection algorithm to exclude the Alpes.
 (Provided by C. Sackrenz)
 - 15_ColdPooldetection.ipynb: This notebook shows some further analyses of the cold pool detection outcomes and also produces the corresponding plot used in the paper.